 Periods of transition seem to give rise to creativity.
 Vienna Modernism, for example, flourished in a city of contrasts clawing its way into an industrialised world, and the movement gave birth to some of the greats of Austrian art history: Klimt, Schiele and associates.

 But Austrian art obviously didn’t begin around 1900 and another time of change a few centuries earlier also yielded a rich artistic harvest.
-The late 1400s and early 1500s saw the Italian Renaissance send increasingly influential tendrils into the late Gothic soils of neighbouring countries.
+The late 1400s and early 1500s saw the Italian Renaissance send increasingly influential tendrils into the Gothic soils of neighbouring countries.

 The era produced its fair share of recognisable masters.
 Albrecht Dürer, who gives his name to the exhibition title, stands tall among them; his portrait of a young hare graces a million fridge magnets.
 Though not from what we call Austria today, Dürer did enjoy the patronage of the Habsburg emperor, Maximilian I.